MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

 #### MAXDOP = max_degree_of_parallelism

-Overrides the **max degree of parallelism** configuration option for the duration of the index operation.
+Overrides the **max degree of parallelism** configuration option during the index operation.
 For more information, see [Configure the max degree of parallelism Server Configuration Option](../../database-engine/configure-windows/configure-the-max-degree-of-parallelism-server-configuration-option.md).
 Use MAXDOP to limit the number of processors used in a parallel plan execution.
 The maximum is 64 processors.

 > [!IMPORTANT]
 > Although the MAXDOP option is syntactically supported for all XML indexes, for a spatial index or a primary XML index, `ALTER INDEX` currently uses only a single processor.